CSS: Innovative Techniques and Practical Solutions

 border-radius, and CSS gradients, we can create a highly polished three-dimensional, responsive button that doesn’t require images.

 text-shadows to create a 3D appearance of the text on any HTML element.
 No extra mark-up is used.
 Works in the latest builds of Safari, Chrome, Firefox, and Opera.

-The article presents various geometrical forms, all created using CSS and a single HTML element.
+The Shapes of CSS The article presents various geometrical forms, all created using CSS and a single HTML element.
 The following forms are presented: square, rectangle, circle, oval, triangle, parallelogram, trapezoid, star, pentagon, hexagon, octagon, heart and infinity — all using CSS only.